sanavkaveri/Todo-app/README.md

 # Todo-app
-this is a todo app in HTML + CSS + JS with a Python backend.
+this is a todo app in HTML + CSS + JS with a Python backend (Flask).